 You’ve probably heard about NFT images if you’re part of the online creative community.
 Social media is abuzz with the acronym NFT.

 NFTs have been called a digital revolution for selling and buying art.
-What is an NFT?
+But what is an NFT?
 And how do they work?
 Are they of interest to photographers?
 What are the positive and negative elements?
 Let’s explore what NFTs are all about.

 NFT stands for “non-fungible token.”
 That’s the basic answer.
-But we don’t think that spelling out the acronym makes it any easier to understand!
+But we don’t think spelling out the acronym makes it any easier to understand!

 Non-fungible means it can’t be altered or replaced.
 A unit of bitcoin is fungible.
 Bitcoin can be traded and exchanged for different bitcoins.
 You can trade one for another and there’s no tangible difference.
 In comparison, an NFT is unique and unchangeable.

 NFT images are an image in the form of a digital token.
 These tokens are then sold online.
 An NFT can be anything in digital form.
 For example, artwork, photographs, and animations can be converted into an NFT and sold online.

 The NFT is shaking up the art world.
 Some individual NFTs are being sold for thousands of dollars.
 And artists might be tempted to think NFTs will provide them with the financial rewards they deserve.
 But is it so simple?